-Enjoy a seated dinner in the gallery catered by Outlandish.
+Enjoy a seated dinner with the panelists in the Hennessy Project Space gallery catered by Outlandish.

 Raye Jones Avery

-Artist Terrance Vann began to describe his work as neo-Afro-surrealism, having seen the disparity of genres attributed to African-Americans.
-Vann infuses elements of contemporary street culture into his work and explories the human experience though symbols and colorful graffiti-like iconography.
+Artist Terrance Vann began to describe his work as neo-Afro-surrealism, having seen the disparity of genres attributed to African Americans.
+Vann infuses elements of contemporary street culture into his work and explores the human experience though symbols and colorful graffiti-like iconography.
 He is a recent DDOA Individual Artist Fellowship recipient.